 The Pagoda at Kew – the new one

-So new we haven’t visited it yet.
 The recently restored Great Pagoda in Kew Gardens offers the same ten-storey high view that lucky guests of the Royal family could enjoy back in 1762.
-From 13 July to 30 September 2018 its 253 steps will be open to 21st century visitors.
+From 5 April to 29 September 2019 its 253 steps will be open to 21st century visitors.
 To climb the Great Pagoda book a timed entrance online for £4.50 adults, £3 for children.
 Normal Kew Gardens entry prices also apply.

 Book tickets to Kew Gardens here